RobertoPrevato/jekyll-now/_posts/2017-10-13-Running-Docker-applications-in-Azure.md

 ---

-As a side note, I did several tests using [Apache Benchmark](http://httpd.apache.org/docs/current/programs/ab.html), from Warsaw, Poland to applications running on Standard S1 machines in Western Europe Microsoft data center: both Go web applications using net/http module and Python 3.6.2 uvloop + httptools applications give excellent performance, with comparable results and Python app being slightly faster - but httptools has less features than net/http in Go.
+As a side note, I did several tests using [Apache Benchmark](http://httpd.apache.org/docs/current/programs/ab.html), from Warsaw, Poland to applications running on Standard S1 machines in Western Europe Microsoft data center: both Go web applications using net/http module and Python 3.6.2 uvloop + httptools applications give excellent performance.
+Their results are comparable, with Python app being slightly faster ([in line with Yury Selivanov's findings](https://magic.io/blog/uvloop-blazing-fast-python-networking/)), but httptools has less features than net/http in Go.
 PyPy 3 + Gunicorn + Gevent + Flask and Python 3.6.2 Sanic + uvloop (not described here) gave good results, too, while providing a more dev-friendly technology stack, in my opinion.
-Discussing this in details is out of the scope of this post.
+Further discussion on this topic is out of the scope of this post.

 ## Accessing the machine from Azure Portal